 II.
 Committee Membership

-- Committee members shall be appointed by the vice president, professional affairs, subject to the approval of the Board of Directors.
-The committee shall not exceed eight members.
+- The vice president, professional affairs, shall appoint committee members, subject to the approval of the Board of Directors.
+The committee shall not exceed eight members, which includes the chair.

-- Experience in regulatory or government affairs is required to serve on this committee.
+- Experience in regulatory or government affairs is preferred to serve on this committee.

 - Committee members serve a three-year term and may not be reappointed.
 Appointments are structured to allow for staggered terms.